do-roemer/btc_instead/README.md

 - [x] Fetch data from Subreddit and store it in MySQL DB
 - [x] Use Google Pro Vision and Gemini LLM to extract assets out of reddit posts and images
 - [x] Inital API endpoint to add reddit posts to the DB
+- [ ] An API endpoint that takes an URL and triggers the whole reddit post process and portfolio evaluation
 - [x] Create portfolios, connect it with the extracted assets and save it in DB
-- [ ] Add logic to compare the actual portfolio with the performance of a BTC only portfolio
+- [x] Add logic to compare the actual portfolio with the performance of a BTC only portfolio
 - [ ]  A simple frontend/dashboard to show the portfolios and their stats on a website

 - [x] Setup a server on a DigitalOcean droplet to run run the following services: